 Find out more about some of the most important weather effects and impacts.

-Layers of the atmosphere (click to expand) A thin layer of mixed gases which covers the Earth and helps it from becoming too hot or too cold.
+The atmosphere is a thin layer of mixed gases that cover the Earth and help it from becoming too hot or too cold.
 Its circulation, the heat (terrestrial radiation) and light (solar radiation) which pass through it, and the processes which go on in it, all affect the climate.

 The atmosphere is about 800 km (500 miles) deep and is made up of 21% oxygen, 78% nitrogen, 0.037% carbon dioxide, and other gases including hydrogen, helium, neon, argon, krypton, xenon, and water vapour.